jlayt/ArkMatrix/docs/format_csv.md

 ## Tagged Relationship Format

-The tagged relationship format supports more features by allowing relationships to be tagged in a third column, i.e. the tag in column C defines the relationship between the Stratigraphic Units in columns A and B.
+The tagged relationship format supports more features by allowing relationships to be tagged in a third column, i.e. the tag in column C defines the relationship between the Stratigraphic Units in columns A and B. There is no header row defined.

 File Metadata Tags:
 * site